Welcome to my review of the best fly rod and reel combos for under 300 dollars in 2020.

 The final reason that this combo is the third best combo under 300 is the quality of the outfit.
-The rod is durable and strong, while the reel is made of aluminum.
+The rod is durable and strong while the reel is made of aluminum.
 In our time using it, it held up perfectly fine with no durability concerns.
-You won’t have any either.

 The Quality of the Combo Matters

 There are plenty of fly rod combos that you can look into purchasing today.
 Whether that be on amazon, Cabela’s, or other fly fishing websites, there are definitely a lot of options.
 But, in those options, there are also a lot of bad combos.
 There are combos that cost $70 bucks on amazon and will probably last you a total of 3 trips out to the river… but hey! at least you saved a couple bucks.